FreddyVRetro/ISA-PicoMEM/README.md

 The PicoMEM does not emulate disk, it send the BIOS Disk access commands to the Pi Pico. <br />
 Then, it is more a "Disk BIOS" emulator than a Disk emulator. <br />

+**NEW : Full SD and USB Disk access**
+The PicoMEM can access the full MicroSD and USB drive connected to it, even if formatted in FAT32, from DOS 3.2 !<br />
+Thanks to a modified EtherDFS driver and an embedded EtherDFS server, the MicroSD and any USB key can be seen as a network drive.<br />

 Another particularity is that it use Memory to perform the Data transfer, this allow for the maximum possible transfer speed, even on 8088 CPU. <br />
-Anyway, single sector read is slower than multiple sector reas as the PicoMEM need to read the sector from the SD, then send the data to the PC Memory. <br />
+Anyway, single sector read is slower than multiple sector read as the PicoMEM need to read the sector from the SD, then send the data to the PC Memory. <br />
-With multiple sector Read, the Pico read the next sector while the data is copied to the PC Memory.
+With multiple sector Read, the Pico read the next sector while the data is copied to the PC Memory. <br />
+**NEW: Fast Seek added: ** It is under test in the October Firmware.

 It is highly recommended to use reasonable disk image size, below 500Mb. <br /> 100 or 200Mb are ideal size, as it will be recognized and usable by DOS 6 and DOS 3.31 <br />